keplerlab/alternat/docs/source/configuring_alternat.rst

 Generator comes with 3 drivers:

 1. Opensource:
+    Currently opensource drivers uses a pytorch based trained model for image captioning based on this `repo <https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Image-Captioning>`_
-    Use EasyOCR for generating OCR text.
-This should be used when there is text in the image as it only has support for OCR at the moment.
+    It also uses EasyOCR for generating OCR text in case image have text in it.
     This is the default driver for generator, does not require any kind of registration and is free to use.

 2. Azure: